bitcoinops/bitcoinops.github.io/_includes/templates/compatibility-page.md

   {:.feature-no}
   - **No unconfirmed transactions**<br>
     Neither the original nor replacement transactions are shown in the transaction list.
-Most likely unconfirmed transactions are not supported.
+Unconfirmed transactions are probably not supported.
 {% else %} {% include ERROR_42_UNEXPECTED_VALUE %}
 {% endif %}